Towards Ontology-driven development with derived data, process, object, and message models.

 Naming convention

-FIB-DM follows standard naming convention for Logical Data Models.
+FIB-DM follows the standard naming convention for Logical Data Models.

 Extended attributes (user-defined properties)